sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/observability/monitoring-generator.md

   - Overview graphs for alerts (both Sourcegraph-wide and per-service)
   - Threshold lines for alerts of all levels are rendered in graphs
 - Formatting of units, labels, and more (using either the defaults, or the [`ObservablePanelOptions` API](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/monitoring/monitoring/README.md#type-observablepaneloptions))
+- Providing links to [generated documentation](#documentation-generation)
+- Configuring annotation layers for alert events and version changes
 - Maintaining a uniform look and feel across all dashboards
-- Providing links to [generated documentation](#documentation-generation)

 Links to generated documentation can be provided in our other generated integrations - for example, [Slack alerts](https://docs.sourcegraph.com/admin/observability/alerting#setting-up-alerting) will provide a link to the appropriate service's dashboard.